 I start by analyzing the answers from your brand discovery questionnaire and the visuals from the Pinterest board that you’ll create during the pre-work phase.

 When the mood board is complete, I’ll usually sleep on it for a day so I can look at it with fresh eyes and tweak it as necessary.
-Then, I’ll send it over to you so you can tell me if it’s everything you’ve been imagining or if there’s a certain color or image that doesn’t quite resonate with you.
+Then, I’ll send it over to you so you can tell me if it’s everything you’ve been imagining or if there’s a certain color or image that you're not sure will resonate with you or your audience.
 We’ll revise it if needed to make sure it’s totally on point.
 Usually, it only takes one revision to get it nailed down perfectly.

 A mood board is just the first building block for creating a brand with rhythmically consistant visuals.